 Assurance & Certification

-HRC maintains high standards of assurance through a 3-tier Line of Defense (LOD) structure, consisting of self-audit via self-monitoring and tracking, internal audit and independent external audit.
+HRC maintains high standards of assurance through a 3-tier Line of Defense (LOD) structure, consisting of self-audit via self-monitoring and tracking, internal audits and independent external audits.

-As part of our QHSSE management framework, the certification of our systems is important, and we have obtained and maintained the following certifications in 2017:
+As part of our QHSSE management framework, the external certification of our systems is important.
+And end 2018 we have obtained and maintained the following certifications: